GeoWebCache/geowebcache/documentation/en/user/source/installation/index.rst

 Installation
 ============

-This section describes how to install GeoWebCache on the most common platforms.
-GeoWebCache will work on any operating system that supports Java 1.5, including FreeBSD and Solaris.
+This section describes how to install GeoWebCache, which will work on any operating system that supports Java 17.

 The following software will need to be set up prior to installing GeoWebCache:

- * **Java Runtime Environment (JRE)** (version 1.5 or greater, preferably from Oracle)
+ * **Java Runtime Environment (JRE)** (version 17 or 21)
- * **Java Servlet Container** (such as Apache Tomcat)
+ * **Java Servlet Container** (such as Apache Tomcat or Jetty)

-In essence, GeoWebCache is a set of Java classes (program files) and a number of configuration files.
+In essence, GeoWebCache is web application consisting of Java classes (program files) and a number of configuration files.
 The combination is known as a Java Servlet, and these are commonly distributed in a zip file known as a Web ARchive, or WAR file for short.

-To use its content, we need a Java Virtual Machine and a Servlet Container.
-The latter is a network service that accepts requests from clients, such as web browsers, and delegates them to the appropriate servlet.
+To run this web application, we need both a Java Runtime Environment (responsible for running the Java program files) and Servlet Container (that accepts HTTPS requests from clients, such as web browsers, and delegates them to the GeoWebCache).

 .. toctree::
    :maxdepth: 2